 A call from a call box shall be directed to the master control station.
-When the master control station is not constantly attended, the call shall be redirected automatically within 30 seconds to an approved monitoring location.
-The call shall be redirected to 911 if the building does not have an approved monitoring location or if no one at the monitoring location is capable of answering the call and taking appropriate action.
-The call shall be established be transmitted to an automated answering system.
+When the master control station is not constantly attended, the call shall be redirected automatically within 30 seconds to an approved monitoring location or if no one at the monitoring location is capable of answering the call and taking appropriate action.
+The call shall be redirected answering system.
 Two-way voice communication shall be established between the call box and a person at the monitoring location capable of taking appropriate action, or 911.
 Two-way voice communication shall be discontiued only when monitoring-location personnel or emergency personnel terminate the call.

 The two-way communication system shall be connected to a source of standby power capable of providing the required functionality for a minimum of four hours when the normal power supply fails.
-The two-way communication system shall be monitored for integrity and annunciated in accordance with NFPA 72, 10.18.2.
+The two-way communication system shall be monitored for integrity and annunciated in accordance with NFPA 72, 10.19.2